electricimp/Builder/README.md

 <b>@{</b>macro(a, b, c)<b>}</b>
 </pre>

-Inserts the value of the enclosed expression or executes a macro.
+This directive inserts the value of the enclosed expression or executes a macro.

 #### Example